 The 5 Hour ticket is valid for 5 hours from the time of purchase.

-Special 1, 2 and 3 day lift tickets are also available for guests staying at the base Naeba Prince Hotel.
+Special one, two and three day lift tickets are also available for people who are staying at the base Naeba Prince Hotel.

 Getting to Naeba